 You can also pop ingredients in a snap lock bag and keep them in the freezer for when you’re in a rush!
 You can also use pre-prepped smoothie mixes like Garden of Life’s RAW Fit for an easy, nutrition-packed breakfast.

 If your morning are ultra-busy, prep your smoothie the day/night before.
-That way all you need to do is whiz it up before you eating.
+I’ve also found frozen fruit and vegetable mixes in my grocery store that take care of the prep for you—just dump in your smoothie cup, add water, and blend!
 If you leave home early, smoothies are a perfect meal as you can put it in a to-go cup and take it with you.

 Another really great reason to include smoothies into your breakfast routines is the incredible variation you can make.
 From tropical fruits to all green veggies and even indulgent chocolate and peanut butter ones, the choices are endless.

 Coconut yogurt is a perfect alternative to yogurt.
 If you want to try something different or have trouble with dairy, this is perfect for you.
 You can pick it up from most supermarkets as well as health food shops or make it yourself at home.